 To test the app out I went for a walk around Mallorca to Cap de Formentor, starting at the port of Pollensa and reaching the lighthouse.

-On the screen we can see all our data of our workout.
-Also the remaining distance to the end of the trip, which is a good info to keep in mind to know when we will arrive at our destination.
-Once reached you can finish your workout or just turn around and keep riding.
+In the 1TP10 screen we can see all the data of our "departure".
+Also the remaining distance to reach the end of the course, which is a good detail to keep in mind to know when we will reach our destination.
+Once reached you can finish the training or simply turn around.

 You also have a list of other cyclists, the distance that separate them from you and the power they are pushing (to see if you're going to be able to catch them or not).